skovalik/bootstrapwp-Twitter-Bootstrap-for-WordPress/README.md

 2. Add styling for wp_page_menu to navbar

-2. Improve navigation dropdown implementation
+2. ~~Improve navigation dropdown implementation~~

-3. Update styles and scripts to Bootstrap 2.03 release
+3. ~~Update styles and scripts to Bootstrap 2.04 release~~

-4. Switch to using bootstrap.js file instead of the separate .js files
+4. ~~Switch to using bootstrap.js file instead of the separate .js files~~

 __Functions.php__

-*	Edited bootstrapwp_css_loader() function to use new `/less/bootstrapwp.css` generated from Less file compilation and removed references to previously used css files
+*	Edited `bootstrapwp_css_loader()` function to use new `/less/bootstrapwp.css` generated from Less file compilation and removed references to previously used css files
-*	Edited bootstrapwp_js_loader() to remove prettify.js script
+*   Edited `bootstrapwp_js_loader()` function to include minified and minified bootstrap.min.js file
+*   Edited `bootstrapwp_js_loader()` function to include `/js/bootstrapwp.demo.js` file containing all the extra JavaScript needed to enable the functionality of demos
-*	Added new Bootstrap_Walker_Nav_Menu class to assign "dropdown-menu" class to navigation sub-menus
+*	Added new `Bootstrap_Walker_Nav_Menu` class to assign "dropdown-menu" class to navigation sub-menus

 __Style.css__

-*	Removed content because it this file is not loaded via bootstrapwp_css_loader()
+*	Removed content because it this file is not loaded via `bootstrapwp_css_loader()`
 *	Added note to add custom updates to the less/bswp-custom.less file to safely retain the ability to update the less files with future versions of Bootstrap or BootstrapWP
 *	Bumped version to .87

 __JS Folder__

-*	Removed the individual .js files and replaced with single compiled `boostrap.js` file
+*	Removed the individual .js files and replaced with single compiled `bootstrap.min.js` file
+*   Added `bootstrap.js` (pre-minified version of bootstrap.min.js) file for reference
+*   Added `bootstrapwp.demo.js` file which houses code is used to power all the JavaScript demos and examples for BootstrapWP
+*   Added folder for google-code-prettify js and css files to style reference and documentation template files.

 __CSS Folder__